nirrotsh/reactjs_workshop/day01/ex1/README.md

 # React.js Workshop

 This is the code and practical companion to my React.js + Typescript workshop.
-Since this is based on a rolling excersize (creating a web-based incident management), each excersize will be stored in its own Git Branch.
+Since this is based on a rolling exercise (creating a web-based incident management), each exercise will be stored in its own Git Branch.

 #### Assumptions: